Forth Bridge Experience

 Where can I find out more information?

-Further information on the project can be found on the Scotland’s Railway website: https://scotlandsrailway.com/projects/forth-bridge-experience.
+A project information page is located on the Scotland’s Railway website: https://scotlandsrailway.com/projects/forth-bridge-experience.

-Network Rail will also engage with local stakeholders and residents.
+Network Rail will also continue to engage with local stakeholders and residents.